balarcode/telecommunications/README.md

 # communication

-Practical implementation of selected algorithms, concepts and techniques in the field of communications.
+Practical implementation of selected algorithms, concepts and techniques in the field of telecommunications.

 The implementation includes insightful comments and notes for anyone interested in learning.